seroetr/P.I._Works/README.md

 MUNICIPALITY_ID, TIMESTAMP, USAGE, TOTAL_CAPACITY
 - You may look at the one of the solution approach found in kaggle using the link: https://www.kaggle.com/code/berkantaslan/forecasting-bus-demand-in-banana-municipalities/notebookApplication
 - Forecasting of hourly different buses usages has been predicted by the time series solution using LSTM in Tensorflow.

+Model, built in TensorFlow using LSTM layers, may give you an insight into a solution to forecast usage quantity.